Jamil9696/spring-security-authorization-server/README.md

 ![img.png](img.png)
-for more infos on this sketch:
+for more information on this sketch:
 Book: Spring Security in action
 author: Laurentius spilca
 chapter: Hello Spring Security -> 2.2 Which are the default configurations?